msguy/AzureStorageQueuePushPull/README.md

 Azure Storage Queue Push Pull
 =============================

 This sample demonstrates how to use a Storage Queue on Microsoft Azure.

-There are two console applications in this solution
+There are two console applications in this solution.

 1. AzureStorageQueuePull :
 ==========================
    This application gets a reference to Microsoft Azure Storage Account, creates a queue and then collects messages from user and places them in the queue.

-2. AzureStorageQueuePull
+2. AzureStorageQueuePull :
 ==========================
    This application again gets a reference to Microsoft Azure Storage Account, reads the storage queue, pulls the messages from queue and displays the count & the actual messages in the consol.

-Run a demo,
+Run the Demo
 ============================
 Create a storage account on azure and copy the keys.
 The screens below can be of your use.